-To identify prospects you can:
+To identify prospects, you can:

 - After you know the avenues they use, do searches to connect with those people.
-For example if you are looking to connect with the VP of marketing, search for marketing related topics on Twitter and start engaging with the people who are tweeting about those subjects.
+For example, if you are looking to connect with the VP of marketing, search for marketing-related topics on Twitter and start engaging with the people who are tweeting about those subjects.

 Step #2: Establish a conversation with your prospect

 One of the most effective ways to use social media is to encourage people to follow you based upon a purpose.
-This could be as simple as attracting followers with deeply discounted offers, like one California luxury hotel operator is doing.
+This could be as simple as attracting followers with deeply discounted offers, like what California luxury hotel operator is doing.

 There are plenty of good social media advertising and metric tools out there that will allow you to measure your social media success.

 Of course, you have to know if your audience can stomach that much content.
 It’s not worth burning them out if they don’t want it.
-You measure and test your social networks in order to help you establish a comfortable conversation with prospects… because in the end your prospects need to feel comfortable.
+You measure and test your social networks in order to help you establish a comfortable conversation with prospects because in the end, your prospects need to feel comfortable.

-Step #3: Gain rapport with your prospect
+Step #3: Establish rapport with your prospect

 Growing your social media networks is just one part of the equation.
 While a large fan base is great, you need to engage that audience.

 Social media levels the playing field and brings you into direct contact with the prospect.
-You must earn his respect through repeated conversations to get to the next level of social media success.
+You must earn his or her respect through repeated conversations to get to the next level of social media success.

 Step #4: Develop a social media relationship